Orthogonal array: Factorial designs

-A factorial experiment is a statistically structured experiment in which several factors (watering levels, antibiotics, fertilizers, etc.) are applied to each experimental unit at varying (but integral) levels (high, low, or various intermediate levels).
-In a full factorial experiment all combinations of levels of the factors need to be tested, but to minimize confounding influences the levels should be varied within any experimental run.
+A factorial experiment is a statistically structured experiment in which several factors (watering levels, antibiotics, fertilizers, etc.) are applied to each experimental unit at finitely many levels, which may be quantitative or qualitative.
+In a full factorial experiment all combinations of levels of the factors need to be tested.
+In a fractional factorial design only a subset of treatment combinations are used.

-An orthogonal array of strength 2 can be used to design a factorial experiment.
-The columns represent the various factors and the entries are the levels that the factors can be applied at (assuming that all factors can be applied at the same number of levels).
-An experimental run is a row of the orthogonal array, that is, apply the corresponding factors at the levels which appear in the row.
+An orthogonal array can be used to design a fractional factorial experiment.
+The columns represent the various factors and the entries are the levels at which the factors are observed.
+An experimental run is a row of the orthogonal array, that is, a specific combination of factor levels.
+The strength of the array determines the resolution of the fractional design.
 When using one of these designs, the treatment units and trial order should be randomized as much as the design allows.
-For example, one recommendation is that an appropriately sized orthogonal array be randomly selected from those available, then randomize the run order.
+For example, one recommendation is that an appropriately sized orthogonal array be randomly selected from those available, and that the run order then be randomized.

+Mixed-level designs occur naturally in the statistical setting.

 Quality control

 Orthogonal arrays played a central role in the development of Taguchi methods by Genichi Taguchi, which took place during his visit to Indian Statistical Institute in the early 1950s.
 His methods were successfully applied and adopted by Japanese and Indian industries and subsequently were also embraced by US industry albeit with some reservations.
+Taguchi's catalog contains both fixed- and mixed-level arrays.